mmarks13/geoai_veg_map/src/training/model_data_readme.md

 |-----|-----------|-------|-------------|
 | k (integer) | Tensor | [2, E] | Edge indices for KNN graph with k neighbors |

-Where k is one of: 10, 15, 20, 30, 40, 50, 60 and E is the number of edges.
+Where k is one of: 10, 15, 20 and E is the number of edges.

 ### NAIP Dictionary

 The `naip` dicionary contains the available NAIP imagery for a given tile between the 3DEP and UAV Lidar acquisition dates.
 It could contain anywhere from 2 to 6 images.
+The dates of these images DO NOT align with the dates of the UAVSAR imagery.
 The `naip` dictionary contains:

 | Key | Data Type | Shape | Description |
 |-----|-----------|-------|-------------|